 When you are able to build something yourself (even if it’s just a draft or a concept), you immediately feel more inspired.

-Therefore, I love using all kinds of software, like content (or keyword) research apps, customer support reports (like IVR and CRM notes), meme generators and visual marketing tools.
+Therefore, I love using all kinds of software, like free plugins, content (or keyword) research apps, customer support reports (like IVR and CRM notes), meme generators and visual marketing tools.
 When I am stuck but have to keep “creating,” I turn to a new tool.

 5. Draw Inspiration From the Art Around You